tea1528/Yelp-Sentiment-Analysis/README.md

 # Sentiment Analysis on Yelp Dataset
-This project contains the code for COMP4332 Project 1.
+This project contains the code for COMP4332 Project 1 and COMP4901K Project 2 which were on sentiment analysis on multi-label reviews (predicting stars from 1 to 5).

 The data for this project is a segment of [Yelp Dataset](https://www.yelp.com/dataset) by only using 100,000 for training set and 10,000 for validation and test set respectively.
+The data split is illustrated in the jupyter notebook in `data` folder.

 You can start training by running `src/main.py` and run inference using `src/test.py` which will store a prediction on the test set.